-On one hand, realizing that your data is under the attack of the ransomware is definitely a piece of shocking news.
-On the other hand, understanding the fact that your PC is under the attack of the Trojan horse that steals your important private or financial details gives another reason for immediate actions to neutralize the malware as soon as possible.
+On one hand, realizing that your data is under the attack of ransomware is definitely a piece of shocking news.
+On the other hand, understanding the fact that your PC is under the Trojan horse’s attack that steals your important private or financial details gives another reason for immediate actions to neutralize the malware as soon as possible.

 The rates of the DJVU Ransomware distribution grow by leaps and bounds.
-I can assume that the AZORult Spyware has already infected the great number of computers, considering the fact that it is not certain when exactly its attack was launched.
-Hence, for safety reasons, all victims of DJVU virus should implement the aforesaid remedial measures.
+I can assume that the AZORult Spyware had already infected many computers, considering that it is not certain when exactly its attack was launched.
+Hence, for safety reasons, all victims of the DJVU virus should implement the aforesaid remedial measures.

-When setup file has finished downloading, double-click on the setup-antimalware-fix.exe file to install GridinSoft Anti-Malware on your computer.
+When the setup file has finished downloading, double-click on the install-antimalware-fix.exe file to install GridinSoft Anti-Malware on your computer.

 GridinSoft Anti-Malware will automatically start scanning your computer for AZORult infections and other malicious programs.
 This process can take a 20-30 minutes, so I suggest you periodically check on the status of the scan process.

-When the scan has completed, you will see the list of infections that GridinSoft Anti-Malware has detected.
-To remove them click on the “Clean Now” button in right corner.
+When the scan has been completed, you will see the list of infections that GridinSoft Anti-Malware has detected.
+To remove them click on the “Clean Now” button in the right corner.

-You can always ask me in the comments for getting help.
+You can always ask me in the comments to get help.
 Good luck!